dmh2000/teams/README.md

 - compose a schema.
 In this case is a raw string with the standard GraphQL schema language.
 - set up a Resolver for the objects that are served, in this case one or more _Team_ objects.
   - _teamResolver_
-  - add a method for each of the fields in the Object
+  - add a method for each of the fields in the object
 - create a Root Resolver
   - add methods to the rootResolver type for the supported Queries
   - these methods access the database queries as needed